BMKEG/bigMechKefedJavaWorkbook/src/test/resources/02_rasSpecificPapers_data/notes-rasSpecificPapers-12-16-14-2330-gully.md

 5. Use `1u` as a fragment code to denote 'unpublished data' pertaining to the information surrounding Figure 1.
 6. We are currently ignoring large-scale interpretations.
 We need to code and examine these as well.
 7. Try to preserve the order of the narrative by picking fragment numbers appropriately.

+Notes from 11777939 (Innocenti-2002-156-125)
+---

+Fig4c has an assay that tests for 'proliferative response' involving injections of BrdU and IgG.

+> Not sure how this works or how you interpret it.